 Performance measures for this Public Participation Plan were identified and chosen because they are indicative of the effectiveness of the MPO's public involvement activity.
 These measures or metrics are based on the objectives to measure performance of the MPO's public participation plan process.
-The use of an exit survey at some meetings along with internal office records will assist in gathering data.
+The use of an exit survey at some meetings (including virtual polling during web/hybrid meetings) along with internal office records will assist in gathering data.

 Measure Information Dissemination Data Source(s) Indicator/Metric Number of Metropolitan Planning Organization (MPO) Website (Number of publications publications produced. available on www.planning.ri.gov) Media inventory of newspaper articles, television and Project files minority radio coverage including social services media.
-1 Toject mes Were the participants at the events satisfied with the Survey instruments/Event Attendee availability of information?
+Were the participants at the events satisfied with the Survey instruments/Event Attendee availability of information?
 Negative/Positive Feedback Was the information provided in a timely manner?
 Survey instruments/Event Attendee Negative/Positive Feedback Was "noticed" to actively participate effective?
 Number Survey instruments/Attendance in attendance.
 Response rate from mailings record Number of subscribers to Division's Newsletter File records/Constant Contact Consultation Number of MPO public forums, workshops and community meetings at which displays, presentations, UPWP/Project Scope of Work discussions and feedback occurred.
 Number of people/organizations invited to attend public Public Involvement Mailing List meetings.
-Response rate (see above) - Number of persons on the MPO mailing list receiving Division of Statewide Planning regular agendas.
-Mailing Lists Was there meaningful information and dialogue Company in attractor and a /Foreight Attack do a exchanged and did the outreach achieve desired Survey instruments/Event Attendee outcomes; such as was the event beneficial and did it Feedback provide information that was helpful to the participant?
-Did the participants believe the event was at a time and Survey instruments/Event Attendee location that was convenient?
-Negative/positive Feedback location that was convenient: Negative/positive reeuback Is public participation more demographically balanced, such as more participation of the underserved and Survey instruments/Event Attendee minority populations?
-Demographic data Feedback Is there a measurable trend of increased Attendance cheet/manual accept attendance/participation? (collected separately) Attendance sheet/manual count
+Response rate (see above) Number of persons on the MPO mailing list receiving Division of Statewide Planning regular agendas.
+Mailing Lists Was there meaningful information and dialogue exchanged and did the outreach achieve desired Survey instruments/Event Attendee Feedback outcomes; such as was the event beneficial and did it provide information that was helpful to the participant?
+Survey instruments (Event Attended Did the participants believe the event was at a time and Survey instruments/Event Attendee location that was convenient?
+Negative/positive Feedback Is public participation more demographically balanced, Survey instruments/Event Attendee Feedback such as more participation of the underserved and minority populations?
+Demographic data Is there a measurable trend of increased Attendance sheet/manual count attendance/participation? (collected separately)

 Measure Data Source Stakeholder Participation Data source Number and origin of participants at such public forums, workshops and community meetings.
 Attendance sheet/ Survey instruments/Event Attendee Feedback Number of spoken comments, electronic and paper comment forms received from members of the public after public meetings.
-Rate of response Meeting records/Project files Were the participants satisfied with the opportunity to offer input?
+Rate of response Meeting records/Project files/SmartComment Were the participants satisfied with the opportunity to offer input?
 Negative/positive Survey instruments/Event Attendee Feedback Did they believe their opinions were heard and mattered?
 Negative/positive Survey instruments/Event Attendee Feedback Number of participants at public forums, workshops and community meetings held in historically underserved areas or with such populations; Attendance sheet/manual count Number of visitors to Planning.ri.gov. and Newsletter Website Counter

-^{}Demographic profile of participants as data permits.
+Demographic profile of participants as data permits.
 A sample questionnaire is in Appendix B. Some questions repeat under different measures to provide data to assist in conclusions unique to the measure.